 an allotment in the RR Appendix 30B Plan or an assignment intended to enter in that Plan that would be identified by the Bureau as affected by an incoming network.

 Method H1C: This method proposes to replace the implicit agreement in case of no comments of an affected Regions 1 and 3 BSS Plan assignments or RR Appendix 30B allotments from an additional use in due time, by a new mechanism.
 Under such a new mechanism, the administration of the Regions 1 and 3 BSS Plan assignment or of the RR Appendix 30B allotments allows the administration of the additional use to operate until the bringing into use of its national assignment/allotment.
 At that time, the administration of the additional use commits to respect some constraints as pfd levels in respect of the affected national assignment/allotment or localisation of transmit earth station.
-As national allotment/assignment will not operate simultaneously the same frequency over the same area with the additional use, mutual interference is not considered – that CEPT could support as a fallback solution.
+As national allotment/assignment will not operate simultaneously the same frequency over the same area with the additional use, mutual interference is not considered – that CEPT could consider supporting as a fallback solution.

-Two Methods associated have been developed with regards to changing the coordination trigger:
+Two Methods were developed with regard to changing the coordination trigger:

 Method H2A: No change to the Radio Regulations – that CEPT supports

-Method H2B: It is proposed to apply EPM degradation tolerance of 0.25 dB instead of 0.45 dB for protection of an assignment in the RR Appendices 30/30A Regions 1 and 3 Plans or assignments with national coverage from a submission of non-national coverage
+Method H2B: It is proposed to apply EPM degradation tolerance of 0.25 dB instead of 0.45 dB for protection of an assignment in the RR Appendices 30/30A Regions 1 and 3 Plans or assignments with national coverage from a submission with non-national coverage

 At the CPM23-2 meeting there were two input contributions on this Topic, one document CPM23-2/180 from Japan containing some additional information on the EPM degradation tolerance giving reasons for keeping the EPM degradation tolerance level at 0.45 dB, document CPM23-2/199 from Iran proposing some modifications to method H1B and method H1C in the draft CPM Report.
 After some discussion the meeting agreed to update the draft CPM Report with the new information from Japan on EPM degradation, the meeting also agreed that the proposed modifications from Iran in regard to implicit agreement should be portrait in a stand-alone new method, H1D:

 Method H1D: This method proposes to replace the implicit agreement in case of no comments of an affected Regions 1 and 3 BSS Plan assignment or RR Appendix 30B allotment from an additional use in due time, by a new mechanism.
 It also proposes that after the termination of the temporary agreement, the notifying administration of the assignment in question, requires updating the technical characteristics of its assignment to reflect the operational characteristics and in accordance with the commitment resulting from the termination of the temporal agreement, in addition it also proposes to remove the implicit agreement applicable to an assignment in the RR Appendices 30 and 30A Regions 1 and 3 Plans, an assignment intended to enter in those Plans, List or proposed new or modified assignments in the List, when the affecting network is a Region 2 non-Plan FSS.

+In Section 3.2.3.2 in the Draft Report of the Director to WRC-23 the Bureau invites the Conference to give specific guidelines how the Bureau shall implement assistance under § 4.1.10a to § 4.1.10d of Article 4 of Appendices 30 and 30A or § 6.13 to § 6.15 of Article 6 of Appendix 30B with respect to those administrations that continue to be “officially unreachable”, which is related to sub-Topic H1.

 List of relevant documents

 ITU-Documentation (Recommendations, Reports, other)

-CPM23-2/180 – Input from Japan on EPM degradation

-CPM23-2/199 – Input from Iran proposing modifications on method H1B and H1C in the draft CPM Report

 CPM23-2/277rev1 – Final CPM text for WRC-23 agenda item 7, Topic H